Posted On: May 8, 2025

 Is Real Estate a Good Career for You?

-Straightforward Prerequisites
+Straightforward Prerequisites for Real Estate Jobs

 Unlike other jobs, you don't need a college degree to get your real estate license.
-In some states like Texas, you won't need a high school diploma either.
+You won't need a high school diploma in some states like Texas.
 If you are considering a career change or want to start a new career, real estate is a great field to get into because of the undemanding prerequisites.
-While each state has specific requirements, in general, you must:

 • Be at least 18 years old

-• Be a US citizen (or permanent resident) and state resident
+• Be a U.S. citizen (or permanent resident) and state resident

 • Have completed your state's pre-license education